-To construct the $6720 \times 6720$ transition matrix for the big spender Markov chain, we simulate all $6720 \times 100 = 672000$ possibles transactions.
-Since we are using the naive algorithm, this is somewhat time-consuming.
+To construct the $6720 \times 6720$ transition matrix for the big spender Markov chain, we must simulate all $6720 \times 100 = 672000$ possible transactions.
+This is where the use of a computer becomes imperative.
+Since we are using the naive algorithm, simulating this many transactions is somewhat time-consuming.
 The authors' implementation took $8$ hours on a 2.6~GHz laptop.
 The list of wallet states and the explicit transition matrix can be downloaded from the authors' web sites, along with a \textit{Mathematica} notebook containing the computations.

-We know that the limiting distribution $p$ exists, and it is the dominant eigenvector of the transition matrix.
+From the Perron--Frobenius theorem, we know that the limiting distribution $p$ exists.
 However, computing it is another matter.
 For matrices of this size, Gaussian elimination is slow.
 If we don't care about the entries of $p$ as exact rational numbers but are content with approximations, it's much faster to use numerical methods. \emph{Arnoldi iteration} is an efficient method for approximating the largest eigenvalues and associated eigenvectors of a matrix, without computing them all.
-For details, the interested reader should take a look at any textbook on numerical linear algebra.

-Fortunately, an implementation of Arnoldi iteration due to Lehoucq and Sorensen~\cite{Lehoucq--Sorensen} is available in the package ARPACK~\cite{ARPACK}, which is free for anyone to download and use.
-This package is also included in \textit{Mathematica}~\cite{implementation}, so to compute the dominant eigenvector of a matrix one can simply evaluate
+An implementation of Arnoldi iteration due to Lehoucq and Sorensen~\cite{Lehoucq--Sorensen} is available in the package ARPACK~\cite{ARPACK}, which is free to download and use.
+This package is also used by \textit{Mathematica}~\cite{implementation}, so to compute the dominant eigenvector of a matrix one can simply evaluate

 in the Wolfram Language.
-The symbol \texttt{N} converts rational entries in the matrix into floating-point numbers, and \texttt{Transpose} ensures that we get a left (not right) eigenvector.
+The symbol \texttt{N} converts rational entries in the matrix to floating-point numbers, and \texttt{Transpose} ensures that we get a left (not right) eigenvector.

 ARPACK is quite fast.
-Computing the dominant eigenvector for the big spender takes less than a second.
+Computing the dominant eigenvector for the big spender transition matrix takes less than a second.
 And one finds that there are five most likely states, each with a probability of $0.01000$; they are the empty wallet $\{\}$ and the states consisting of $1$, $2$, $3$, or $4$ pennies.
 Therefore $5\%$ of the time the big spender's wallet is in one of these states.